Keith Haring: Street Art Boy (Sheffield DocFest) review – when does art become political activism, and when does political activism become art?

 READ MORE: MAKE ME FAMOUS

 In Street Art Boy, director Ben Anthony explores Haring’s development as an artist with a clarity that only comes from a deep-seated love of his work, embedding his journey in the divisive politics of the Reagan administration and the devastating impact of AIDS.
-But this exploration of early eighties culture and change is also linked to the freedom of the late 70s art movement, where the power of community activism challenged the established world of art.
+However, this exploration of early eighties culture and change is also linked to the freedom of the late 70s art movement, in which the power of community activism challenged the established art world.

-Anthony uses Haring’s personal film footage to narrate his life and legacy.
-While at the same time shining a light on the passions and experiences that inspired him to fight for equality, representation and diversity.
-In a modern world where division and inequality dominate our shared human experience, Haring’s spirit continues to point the way toward a world where art embraces change.
+Anthony uses Haring’s personal film footage to narrate his life and legacy, while also shining a light on the passions and experiences that inspired him to fight for equality, representation, and diversity.
+In a modern world where division and inequality dominate our shared human experience, Haring’s spirit continues to point toward a world where art embraces change.

 READ MORE: THIS IS NOT BERLIN